-The Power of Analytics: How to Measuring What Matters in Your Marketing Campaigns
+The Power of Analytics: Measuring What Matters in Marketing

 Whitney Stewart